10clouds/crowdloan-template/README.md

 ## Polkadotjs API

-Project is setup to work with test network connected using [Polkadot.js](https://polkadot.js.org/docs/) in this case test network is `westend` on development server and it uses live network after build on production mode.
+Project is setup to work with test network connected using [Polkadot.js](https://polkadot.js.org/docs/) in this case test network is `westend` on the development server and it uses live network after build on production mode.
 If you would like to change connection address please refer to `src/features/Contribution/api/api.ts`

 ## External API